 Tidy up your refrigerator: Besides dust bunnies that hide under your fridge, dust collects on the back of the unit.
 Dust can prevent the unit from working efficiently because it makes the compressor work harder.
 Also check the seals on your freezer and fridge.
 If the seals aren't tight, the refrigerator has to work harder to cool off its contents.

-Buy a programmable thermostat: Programmable thermostats are like a butler for your heating and cooling systems; they can be there to monitor your energy use while you're away.
+Buy a programmable thermostat: are like a butler for your heating and cooling systems; they can be there to monitor your energy use while you're away.
 Program them to lower the heat while you're at work and fire up right before you return in the evening.
-Honeywell sells an entry level programmable thermostat that can be found online for about $20.00.
+Honeywell sells an entry level programmable thermostat that can be found for about $20.00.
 In certain states electricity companies will actually give you a rebate for your purchase!

-Buy compact florescent (CFL) or LED light bulbs: CFLs and LEDs a lot less energy than traditional ones which are being phased out due to a ban issued during the Bush administration.
+Buy compact florescent (CFL) or LED light bulbs: and a lot less energy than traditional ones which are being phased out due to a ban issued during the Bush administration.
 If you find the bulbs a bit pricey, think about shopping online or check out your nearest warehouse store.
 Bulk purchases of the bulbs at places like Costco or Sam's Club can be overwhelming for small households so try splitting the package up among family and friends.

 Wash your clothes in cold water: Filling up your washer with hot water adds to your utility bill since your water heater has to go to work; about 80% of the energy used in the process goes to heating up the water.
 Many detergent companies have caught onto the cold water wash trend and have started producing special "cold water" versions of their product.
 Take a look online or even test out your current detergent to see if it might work.
 Some estimate that washing your clothes in cold water can save you $63 a year.